the-spark1ch/the-spark1ch/README.md

 # Hi, I'm spark1ch 👋

-### Software Developer | Python & Web Technologies
+### Software Engineer | Backend & Systems Focus

-I am a results-driven developer with over **2 years of experience in Python** and a strong foundation in **Full-stack Web Development**.
-I specialize in building efficient backend systems, crafting responsive user interfaces with **Tailwind CSS**, and managing environments within **Linux** ecosystems.
+I am a **Software Engineer with 4 years of experience in Python**, specializing in backend systems, application architecture, and performance-oriented development.

-I am passionate about clean code, system architecture, and automating workflows.
+My focus is not just on writing code — but on designing systems that are scalable, maintainable, and efficient.
+I enjoy solving algorithmic challenges, optimizing performance, and building structured solutions that remain clean over time.

+I work comfortably across backend, desktop, and web environments, with a strong engineering mindset and attention to detail.

 ---